ITSLeeds/TDS/README.md

 the Transport Data Science module at the University of Leeds.
-The module can be taken by students on the [Data Science and Analytics](https://courses.leeds.ac.uk/i071/data-science-and-analytics-msc) and (from 2022 onwards) [Transport Planning and the Environment](https://courses.leeds.ac.uk/a386/transport-planning-and-the-environment-msc) MSc courses.
+The module can be taken by students on the [Data Science and Analytics](https://courses.leeds.ac.uk/i071/data-science-and-analytics-msc) and the [Transport Planning and the Environment](https://courses.leeds.ac.uk/a386/transport-planning-and-the-environment-msc) MSc courses.